 -when introducing the lapse rate parameter on p.
 21, I was not initially sure of why this parameter would receive such prominent treatment in the paper, although the case was nicely made later on in the paper.
 Given the importance of lapses was not discussed in detail earlier in the paper, it could be helpful to foreshadow the importance of this parameter earlier on.

 Thank you.
-We now anticipate the importance of this parameter when we first introduce it (Section 2.1.3) and demonstrate its importance in Section 2.2.3: we are now clearer how the introduction of attentional lapses allows adaptive changes in speech perception—which are not traditionally considered a consequence of decision-making—to be explained by changes in decision making.
+We now anticipate the importance of this parameter when we first introduce it (Section 2.1.3: Post-perceptual decision-making: incorporating priors, response biases, and attentional lapses) and demonstrate its importance in Section 2.2.3: we are now clearer how the introduction of attentional lapses allows adaptive changes in speech perception—which are not traditionally considered a consequence of decision-making—to be explained by changes in decision making.

 -on p.36: Examining Figure 14A, my impression was that different stimuli were used in the /d/-shifted vs. /t/-shifted panels of the figure.
 Would the tightest control not contain the same base stimuli shifted in either direction?

+(This same figure is now Figure 18A).
 We first answer whether this would be a good idea, and then whether that is what is done in perceptual recalibration (PR) experiments.

 Unfortunately, it is unclear what “same” stimuli would even mean.
 Note that “sameness” would have to be achieved across lexical items as different words have to be used for each bias condition (e.g., lemona?e for the d-bias and resona?e for the t-bias).
 One might thus aim to achieve “sameness” across lexical items acoustically/phonetically or perceptually.
 But neither approach is trivial.
 E.g., phonetically shifting the /d/ VOTs 10msecs up is not the same—neither perceptually nor relative to the distribution of phonetic stimuli—as shifting the /t/ stimuli 10msecs down (because /d/ and /t/ typically differ in their variance).
 Alternatively, one could aim for equivalent perceptual shifts in the subjective probability of being identified as the targeted category.
 This would be possible but require detailed norming of many stimuli and likely entail different amounts of shifts for /d/ and /t/.